Subscribie/subscribie/docs/content/en/docs/Architecture/events.md

 # How do I create an event? (aka How do I create a signal?)

-> It's helpful to think is terms of **Signals** which emit notifications to all connected recievers.
+> It's helpful to think in terms of **Signals** which emit notifications to all connected recievers.
 Many **Receivers** may be interested in a single event.
 For example, a new order your email notification system might be interested, plus your postal service.
 One **Signal** can have multiple **Receivers** connected to it.

 First, you must have created a signal.